An Efficient Framework for Balancing Submodularity and Cost

 Otherwise, we reinsert $e$ into the queue with key $\tilde{g}(e|Q)$ and repeat.

-We use {\costscaledlazygreedy} to refer to this implementation of the {\costscaledgreedy} algorithm with lazy evaluations.
+We use {\costscaledlazygreedy} to refer to the implementation of {\costscaledgreedy} with lazy evaluations.
 The correctness of {\costscaledlazygreedy} follows directly from submodularity, and the solution constructed is the same as that of {\costscaledgreedy}.
-The worst-case running time of {\costscaledlazygreedy} is the same as that of {\costscaledgreedy}.
-However, it is well established in the literature that the lazy evaluations lead to significant speedups over the standard greedy procedure.
-As discussed in more detail in the experimental section, we observed significant speedups in our empirical evaluation.
+While the worst-case running time of {\costscaledlazygreedy} and {\costscaledgreedy} are the same, lazy evaluations lead to significant speedups in practice.

-Finally, we remark that there is also an approximate version of the lazy evaluations technique that allows us to obtain worst-case running time that is nearly-linear at a small loss in the approximation guarantee \cite{badanidiyuru2014fast}.
+We note that there is also an approximate version of the lazy evaluations technique that allows us to obtain worst-case running time that is nearly-linear at a small loss in the approximation guarantee \cite{badanidiyuru2014fast}.
 We do not consider this variant in this paper.